CXX-Qt - Safe interop between Rust and Qt

 }

 For every function signature in the extern block, CXX-Qt will generate a signal on the corresponding QObject.
 If the function has parameters, they will become the parameters for the corresponding signal.
+Signal functions do not need to be implemented manually.

-Note that #[cxx_name = "..."] can also be used on a signal to declare a different name in C++ to Rust
+📝 Note: #[cxx_name="..."] and #[rust_name="..."] can be used on a signal to declare a different name in C++ to Rust

-Note using pub(self) as the visibility of the signal allows for declaring private signals
+📝 Note: using pub(self) as the visibility of the signal allows for declaring private signals

 Connecting to a signal